sakshigithubssuk/Aadsibot/README.md

 Integrated Payment System: Users can easily replenish their credits through a secure payment gateway.
 We offer flexible plans to suit your needs:

-1-Month Plan: Add 30 credits to your account.
+1-Month Plan💸: Add 30 credits to your account.

-3-Month Plan: Add 90 credits to your account.
+3-Month Plan💸 : Add 90 credits to your account.

 Feedback Mechanism: A dedicated feedback button allows users to share their suggestions and report any issues, helping us to continuously improve the Aadsibot experience.